Last Updated: February 27, 2021

 Phase 2: Larger number of vaccines are available.
 The focus is on ensuring access to vaccine for members of Phase 1 critical populations not yet vaccinated and extend efforts to reach Phase 2 critical populations.
 Possible groups could include, pending additional ACIP recommendations:

-- Possible groups could include: The rest of the population.
+- The rest of the population.

 See Section 4 “Critical Populations” for more information including estimate population numbers.